Choosing collision shapes

 A collision shape describes the shape and size of a collision object such as a rigid body.

 The examples so far have all used spheres, cubes, and/or cylinders.
-However, those are only 3 of the 17 concrete subclasses of CollisionShape.
+However, those are but 3 of the 19 concrete subclasses of CollisionShape.

 The subclasses are summarized here, in lexicographic order, with illustrations and lists of key properties (explained below):